LukeGrahamLandry/franca/devlog.md

   - the level where children are base nodes so grandchildren are null needs extra work to rearrange the bit sets.
   - when toggling fast mode, need to invalidate the cached node.next pointers.
 - compress() check for size=32 blocks of zeros. metagalaxy.rle samples: 14346 -> 3227.
+  similarly in read_rle, don't set each bit if its zero: 2304 -> 203

 ## (May 24)